Cohort 10 (2017-2019)

 Huda Qureshi immigrated from Pakistan to Birmingham, Alabama, in 1995.
 She graduated from Birmingham-Southern College in 2014 with a B.S. in mathematics and physics.
 In the summer of 2012, Huda worked with Mark Rupright at Birmingham-Southern on a research project testing stability, evolution, and convergence in a comparison of several numerical methods.
 In the summer of 2013, as part of a joint REU between Birmingham-Southern and Rhodes College, she worked with Anne Yust to build an agent-based disease model for a threatened species of foxes native to the Southern California Channel Islands.
 In 2014, Huda accepted a Science Undergraduate Laboratory Internship at Lawrence Berkeley National Laboratory.
 Under the mentorship of Kesheng Wu, Huda researched heuristic methods for graph minor-embedding in an effort to build an improved compiler for the D-Wave machine, a quantum bit computer.
 Huda also spent six months as a curriculum developer with Girls Who Code before coming to Columbia.
-Currently, Huda works with Kyle Mandli in the Department of Applied Physics and Applied Mathematics, where she is conducting a sensitivity analysis of hurricane parametric wind models within the GeoClaw software.
-Huda will be staying at Columbia and beginning a Ph.D. in applied mathematics fall of 2018.
+Currently, Huda worked with Kyle Mandli in the Department of Applied Physics and Applied Mathematics, where she is conducted a sensitivity analysis of hurricane parametric wind models within the GeoClaw software.

 Cohort 8 (2015-2017)